-Of the United States’ TikTok users, 63.5% are 10–24 years old .
+Of the United States’ TikTok users, 63.5% are 10–24 years old.
 Critics argue that TikTok can preserve less-than-flattering information about future generations, ultimately providing a path to cancel culture.
 How many celebrities and public figures have been canceled in the past year?
-And they’re getting canceled over things they have actually said or posted.
+They’re getting canceled over things they have actually said or posted.

 In a recent report, the research group Deeptrace found that 96 percent of deepfakes found online are pornographic.
 Of those, almost all are of women and made without their consent.
 An example of this is actress Kristen Bell who had her face manipulated onto a pornstars body and circulated as a Kristen Bell sex tape.
-Now imagine getting passed over for a job or promotion over something you never said or a doctored deepfake video because someone had it out for you.
+Imagine getting passed over for a job or promotion over something you never said or a doctored deepfake video because someone had a vendetta against you.

 TikTok also admitted to censoring and suppressing videos from disabled, queer, and fat people.
 Their reason?
 To prevent online bullying.
 With this type of power, they have the ability to suppress protests and global movements.
 They have the ability to influence elections.